What questions should I ask human resources (HR)?

 What is the Family and Medical Leave Act (FMLA)?

 The FMLA is a legislative act which provides for “up to 12 weeks of unpaid leave during a 12 month period.”
 In California the medical leave law provides for up to six weeks of paid leave to care for a baby, child or other family member.
+Speak to a San Francisco family and medical leave attorney to learn how this law pertains to your case.

 What is Paid Family Leave (PFL)?